pl3lee/uwplan/Architecture.md

    - easy rating (0-1 scale)
    - number of ratings (integer count)
 9. Schedule: A schedule that a user can create.
 A schedule consists of a name and course-term assignments.
 Each course can only appear once in a schedule.
+10. Course Item: a course item can be a free course or a course.
+11. Free Course: a course that is free to choose.
+For example, if the requirement description is "Complete 3 non-math courses", then the requirement will have 3 free courses.

 # Relationships